WDTN: Programming

-Syndicated programming on WDTN includes Access Daily, Dateline, Inside Edition, and Jeopardy!, among others.
-Dayton is one of the few U.S. markets where Jeopardy! and Wheel of Fortune are seen on separate TV stations—the latter airing on CBS affiliate WHIO-TV.

-Game show host and announcer Johnny Gilbert hosted his own local daytime variety/talk show immediately after the local airing of WLW television's Paul Dixon Show in the mid-1960s.
+Game show host and announcer Johnny Gilbert hosted his own local daytime variety/talk show on WLWD immediately after the local airing of WLW television's Paul Dixon Show in the mid-1960s.

 Phil Donahue (former news anchor and radio talk show host at WHIO radio) began hosting a talk show on WLWD in 1967, called The Phil Donahue Show, that was then more issue-oriented (greatly reducing the station's program budget).
 Donahue's show went national in 1970.
 Since most programs on the WLW television regional network originated from WLWT in Cincinnati, it was the first time WLWD was the originator of a program.

 Aside from Paul Dixon's weekday morning show, other Cincinnati-based programming that aired on WLWD included: The 50-50 Club, hosted by Ruth Lyons (succeeded by Bob Braun after Lyons' 1967 retirement), and the Saturday evening country music program Midwestern Hayride.

 Due to WLWD's heavy local and regional programming schedule, many network programs from NBC and ABC were recorded on film as a kinescope for later airing.
 On rare occasions when a program was unavailable (sometimes due to network technical difficulties or if fill time was available before or after a network sportscast), a half-hour series entitled Star Performance, consisting mostly of drama pilots from the 1950s, would air.
 Fifteen-minute mini-documentaries or newsreels would also air as a time filler under the title Miniature Theater.

 During the summer of 1983, WDTN was exempted from running ABC's soap operas after 2 p.m., since WKRC-TV's signal easily covered Dayton.
 As a result, the station ran cartoons and off-network sitcoms in place of One Life to Live and General Hospital.
 By the late 1980s, these were replaced with first run talk shows such as The Oprah Winfrey Show (at 4 p.m.), The Montel Williams Show, and The Jerry Springer Show.
 WDTN would begin its talk block at 2 p.m. during the week.
 In 2000, Time Warner Cable (Dayton's largest cable system) dropped the Cincinnati network affiliates to make room for new cable channels.
 The Cincinnati stations had been available on cable in the Dayton area ever since cable arrived there in the mid-1960s.
 As a result, ABC soap viewers could no longer see One Life to Live or General Hospital, while over-the-air viewers could still pick them up on WCPO-TV (which had become Cincinnati's ABC affiliate in 1996).
-As a result, in the fall of 2000, General Hospital returned to WDTN's schedule, where it stayed until the station returned to NBC in 2004.
+In the fall of 2000, General Hospital returned to WDTN's schedule; after the station came under the control of LIN TV in May 2002, One Life to Live was added to the schedule as well.
+From this point on, WDTN aired the entire ABC schedule in pattern until the station returned to NBC in 2004.